tenzir/tenzir/web/docs/understand/data-model/schemas.md

 VAST defines a **schema** as a *named* record type.
 Since all types can have a name, we define a schema as a type a that (1) is a record, and (2) has a name.
-From a data perspective, the schema specifies the column structure of a batch of records.
+From a data perspective, the schema specifies the structure of a batch of records.

 Ideally, each data source defines its own semantically rich schema to retain most of the domain-specific information of the data.
 This is desirable because